Hewitt Bernard: Life and career

 Bernard was born in Spanish Town, Jamaica.
-He was educated in Bath, England, and practiced law education in Jamaica until the death of his father in 1850.
-He came to Canada in 1851 to establish himself in law practice and settled in Barrie, Upper Canada, where he became part of local society.
+He was educated in Bath, Somerset, England, and practiced law education in Jamaica until the death of his father in 1850.
+He came to British North America in 1851 to establish himself in law practice and settled in Barrie, Ontario, Canada, where he became part of local society.
 In 1854, he brought his mother and sister Agnes to live with him.
 About that time, he joined the local militia and eventually gained the rank of lieutenant-colonel.
 Bernard was a Freemason of Ionic Lodge, No. 25 (Ontario) of Toronto, resigning when he left to work in Quebec in 1859.

 Bernard was a successful lawyer and co-editor of the Upper Canada Law Journal when he became the private secretary of Attorney General John A. Macdonald in 1857.
 He soon became chief clerk, and he was the recording secretary at the Charlottetown Conference in 1864.

-In February 1867, Bernard's sister Agnes married John A. Macdonald, who became the Prime Minister of Canada a few months later.
+In February 1867, Bernard's sister Agnes married John A. Macdonald, who became the prime minister of Canada a few months later.
 Bernard was a very good friend of Macdonald before he became Macdonald's brother-in-law.